 Generally, teaching assistants teach their own sections of CMM 1200: Public Speaking.
 Assistants are in charge of all aspects of the course and gain firsthand experience in the classroom.

 Research assistants gain research experience by working closely with communication faculty members to help them with research projects.
 Research assistant duties vary according to the needs of the faculty.

-Professional assistants work either in the Department of Communication or in another office on campus.
+Professional assistants work in another office on campus.
 Professional assistantships are usually assigned to communication students who are interested in advertising, public relations, journalism, and/or media production.
 Professional assistantship options include: